TheLethalCode/Artemis-arrow/README.md

 # Artemis-arrow

-As of now, Artemis Arrow can add a bunch of songs from a file to a new playlist in YouTube or an already present one.
-It doesn't repeat the songs in the playlist.
+Artemis arrow can add songs to your youtube playlist.
+It doesn't repeat the songs.
+It also can download the song as a local copy in mp3 format.

+It can take the input as a file or from the terminal

-(Under Development)
+## Planned Features(Under Development)

+- Upload the songs to google drive